Nerdola12-Dev/zDark/README.md

 # Welcome to Dark Hub

-The single player cheat
+The Ultimate Single Player Cheat

-It is a cheat using the API "MCData(Minecraft Datapack)" + Executor "MCExecutor" (program that runs the script)
+Dark Hub is a single-player cheat tool that uses the MCData (Minecraft Datapack) API in combination with the MCExecutor script runner.

+# How to Use:
-To run it you will need the script:
+To run it, simply use the following script:

     loadstring("https://raw.githubusercontent.com/Nerdola12-Dev/zDark/refs/heads/main/zDark.py")